flanksource/docs/mission-control/docs/installation/local-testing.md

         protocol: TCP
 ```

-A single node cluster will be provisioned, hosting both the control plane and workloads.
-Configure the hostPort bindings onto free ports, in this case `8080` and `8443` are used.
+A single node cluster is provisioned, hosting both the control plane and workloads.
+Configure the `hostPort` bindings onto free ports, in this case `8080` and `8443`

 Provision the kind cluster with